Blue Ridge Awaits

 If you decide to hike up the Andy Layne trail be prepared for a tough climb along the 7.5 mile out and back trail.

 McAfee’s Knob, Dragon’s Tooth, and Tinker Cliffs make up the Virginia Triple Crown hike.
-The overall distance if you decide to do all three is nearly 40 miles and many people travel here to do just that.
+The overall distance if you decide to connect all three is nearly 40 miles and many people travel here to do just that.

 Tinker Cliffs sees just a fraction of the traffic of Dragon’s Tooth and McAfee’s Knob.
 Of the three hikes, Tinker Cliffs is definitely the most strenuous in my opinion because of the elevation gain.
 The out and back trail relentlessly climbs up the mountain through a series of switch backs.